plakhlani/plakhlani.github.io/_posts/2023-01-09-Enterprise-REST-API-Skills.md

 excerpt: "Are planning to start your Enterprise REST API project in .NET tech-stack in 2023?
 If yes, we have recommend you consider checking this 5 most important things when you hire your .NET Core Developers or Team."
 ---

 Are planning to start your [Enterprise REST API](https://www.faciletechnolab.com/software-development-technology/dot-net-core-rest-api-development) project in .NET Core in 2023?
-If yes, we have recommend you consider checking this 5 most important things when you hire your .NET Core Developers or Team.
+If yes, we recommend you consider checking this 5 most important skills when you [hire your .NET Core Developers or Team](https://www.faciletechnolab.com/software-development-technology/microsoft-dotnet-or-dotnetcore-development).

 ## 1. Communication 📱
 Good written and verbal communication skills will be needed for requirement understanding, asking questions, reporting status and interacting with other team members.